-The architecture that would have caught the flip in minutes instead of in a weekend is a buildable thing across AWS, GCP, and Azure.
-Every config block in this post is paste-able into your own account.
+The architecture below would have caught that flip inside two minutes.
+It is buildable across AWS, GCP, and Azure, and every config block in this post is paste-able into your own account.

 Why terraform plan -refresh-only is not the architecture you ship

-terraform plan -refresh-only is the obvious starting point and the HashiCorp resource-drift tutorial walks through it cleanly.
-It works for the simple case: one state file, one provider, attributes the configuration controls.
-At scale it runs into three structural limits that are not always obvious until you hit them.
+terraform plan -refresh-only is the obvious starting point, and the HashiCorp tutorial walks through it cleanly for the simple case of one state file with one provider.
+At scale it hits three structural limits:

 The architecture below subscribes to each cloud's audit log and reacts in seconds to minutes.
 Per-cloud setup follows.